From Questions to Next Steps

 User Research Service Design 2025

-An AI-powered, community-centered cancer screening experience designed with and for underserved Latino communities in Los Angeles.
+An AI-powered, community-centered cancer screening experience designed with and for underserved Latinx communities in Los Angeles.

 Salud — From Questions to Next Steps